 L’Oréal’s strategy is to encourage individual sites or regions/countries to apply for the RoSPA Awards and then cascade the impact and pride of being recognised for their local systems and health and safety performance.

 As existing entrants in the RoSPA Health & Safety Awards, L’Oréal is committed to championing safety both inside and outside the workplace.
 L’Oréal are the proud sponsors of two RoSPA Awards: the [email protected]@Home Award and the newly created Inspiring Women in Safety Award.
-Part of the wider awards programmes, the award recognises and rewards organisations who adopt 24/7 safety ethos to drive safety beyond their factory gates.
+Part of the wider awards programmes, the [email protected]@Home award recognises and rewards organisations who adopt 24/7 safety ethos to drive safety beyond their factory gates.

 Keeping Kids Safe

-The ‘Keeping Kids Safe Campaign’ is an integral part of [email protected]@Home and is now being rolled out globally.
+The ‘Keeping Kids Safe Campaign’ is an integral part of [email protected]@Home.
 Safety packs are given to families which include practical tools and potentially life-saving information.
 The packs are adapted according to safety priorities in individual countries.
 Since their development, L’Oréal have promoted the initiative across multiple sites across the globe, including a visit to a school by L’Oréal employees to demonstrate fire safety to the children, and Bring your child to work day at L’Oréal’s Clark Hub, USA.
 This is just a selection of some of the best of the safety messages communicated by and at grassroots level.
 L’Oréal will continue to promote the messages globally as part of their future post-COVID focus and strategy.